IntentSoftware/docs/articles/getting_started/create_an_aspnetcore_web_app.md

 ***
 ## 2. Create a workspace

 A `workspace` provides the root location of your solution.
-This is typically the root folder of you version control repository.
+This is typically the root folder of your version control repository.
 It may for example contain a single monolithic application or several microservices.

 **From the home screen, click `Create new workspace...` under the 'Create' header.**